hcicreativetech/raphaelr/assignments/finalproject/outline.md

 	* Figures
 		* Annotated interface(s)
 			* How many?
 Can I do it for every app?
-			* Display canvas's showing what I made, mention how I made it?
+			* Display canvases showing what I made, mention how I made it?
 		* Plotting the applications in a 2D or 3D space
 			* According to ratings recorded using methodology referenced